-4.5 Conclusion
+4.6 Conclusion

-In this chapter, the impact of the switching harmonics on the power distribution among the different cells of the star configuration with PS-PWM is investigated.
+In this chapter, the impact of the switching harmonics on the power distribution among the different cells of the star configuration with PS-PWM has been investigated.
 A solution to improve the power distribution among the different cells is to select a non-integer frequency modulation ratio.
-The theoretical analysis gives indication on the optimal selection of the frequency modulation ratio, based on the number of cells that constitute the converter phase leg.
-It is of importance to stress that in practical implementations the individual DC-link voltage balancing controller is still needed, due to the unavoidable mismatch between the different harmonic components in the cells.
+The theoretical analysis has provided an indication on the optimal selection of the frequency modulation ratio, based on the number of cells that constitute the converter phase leg.
+It is of importance to stress that in practical implementations, the individual DC-link voltage balancing controller is still needed, due to the unavoidable mismatch between the different harmonic components in the cells.

-Two different individual DC-link voltage balancing techniques are described in this chapter: individual balancing control using extra outer control loop and sorting algorithm.
+Two different individual DC-link voltage balancing techniques have been described in this chapter: individual balancing control using extra outer control loop and sorting approach.
 Although both methods are well investigated in the literature, they are not able to provide proper balancing at zero-current mode.
-This chapter proposes two solutions for individual DC-link voltage balancing at zero-current operating mode: the modified sorting algorithm and the DC-link modulation technique.
+This chapter has proposed two solutions for individual DC-link voltage balancing at zero-current operating mode: the modified sorting approach and the DC-link modulation technique.

-Since the modified sorting algorithm uses the current ripple, the operating range of this method is limited by current ripple amplitudes.
+Since the modified sorting approach uses the current ripple, the operating range of this method is limited by current ripple amplitudes.
 The proposed method is valid as long as the RMS value of the current is less than the current ripple amplitude and must be avoided beyond this region.
 Grid voltage harmonics can affect this method if the current that cause by harmonics exceed the amplitude of ripples.